elephantscale/es-training-new/ansible/slides/ansible-playbook.md

 * Handlers are executed only once
 * Handlers are executed in the order they are defined
 * Handlers are executed on the hosts that were changed

 ---

-## Conditionals

-* Conditionals are used to execute tasks based on conditions
-* Conditionals are written in Jinja2
-* Conditionals are evaluated on the Ansible controller
-* Conditionals are evaluated before the play starts

----